usaid-cs/yesterday-i-learned/murica.md

+- [New York is sinking](http://nymag.com/daily/intelligencer/2016/09/new-york-future-flooding-climate-change.html), so it is a bad idea to own property there [by 2050, around when you will have money for property].
 - Bill Clinton, George W Bush, and Donald Trump were all born in 1946.
 - [NEMA connectors](https://en.wikipedia.org/wiki/NEMA_connector#NEMA_5) actually have the ground hole up in the specs.
 Like UK plugs.
 But residential buildings have those beneath the live and neutral holes because people have gotten used to seeing them that way.
 - Those "no selling beer from midmight to 6am" laws certainly don't help the people who work night shift.